Edge AI Learnings: CPU Architectures, GPU Capabilities, and Challenges with Nvidia Jetson

 2. Nvidia compiler has a flag --compute-capability X that allows you to check whether your program is able or not to compile to the given compute capability.

 3. Normally, compute capability only introduces new features, never drops them.
-So, one only needs to ensure compilation to lowest and highest capability versions to support everything behind them.
+So, one only needs to ensure compilation to lowest and highest capability versions to support everything between them.

 4. Normally, these features are hidden behind the API.
 One rarely needs to manually check for them.

-5. There are exceptions to previous, like the Tensor Cores.
+5. There are exceptions to previous, like using Tensor Cores instead of Cuda Cores.

 Finally, Jetson always has a specific compute capability that no discrete GPU has.
 This is because Jetson has a unified CPU/GPU memory.
 Hence, all the memory copy functions are almost instantaneous.